Skip to main content

 Does this work with cAdvisor running in Kubernetes?

-Yes.
-Set targets to the cAdvisor pod or service address. cAdvisor is commonly run as a DaemonSet so each node's containers are measured by a local cAdvisor instance.
+Yes. cAdvisor is embedded in the kubelet, so you can scrape the kubelet's /metrics/cadvisor endpoint, or run cAdvisor as a DaemonSet so each node's containers are measured by a local instance.
+The container and machine metric names match either way.

 What is the difference between container_memory_usage_bytes and container_memory_working_set_bytes?

-container_memory_usage_bytes includes reclaimable page cache. container_memory_working_set_bytes excludes cache that can be evicted under pressure, so it is the figure the OOM killer acts on and the better signal for memory alerts.
+container_memory_usage_bytes includes reclaimable page cache and reads higher. container_memory_working_set_bytes is the non-reclaimable memory the OOM-killer counts, so it is the OOM-risk signal and the better basis for memory alerts.

 What's Next?

-• Monitor More Components: Add monitoring for Redis, etcd, and other components
+• Monitor More Components: Add monitoring for Docker Engine, Kubelet Stats, and other components.

 Was this page helpful?